Sonic the Hedgehog 2: Rereleases

 A Nintendo 3DS port was developed by M2 and released as part of Sega's 3D Classics line in Japan on July 22, 2015, and elsewhere on October 8.
 The port features stereoscopic 3D visuals, the option to switch between the game's regional variants, alternate sound and visual modes, and cheats.
 M2 was originally hesitant to port the game, and it took the most effort of the 3D Classics line due to its large size and elaborate levels.
 Several technical tricks, such as the interlacing in the multiplayer mode and the pre-rendering in the special stages, had to be reprogrammed so they could be retained.
 M2 also developed a Nintendo Switch port for the Sega Ages line, released in February 2020.
 It includes most of the additions from the 3DS version, as well as the option to use Sonic's Drop Dash ability from Sonic Mania (2017), a time attack mode, and Knuckles in Sonic 2.

 Emulated versions of Sonic 2 have been released on digital distribution platforms.
-It was released on the Wii's Virtual Console on June 11, 2007, the Xbox 360's Xbox Live Arcade on September 12, 2007, the PlayStation 3's PlayStation Network on April 19, 2011, Steam on January 26, 2011, and for Nintendo Switch Online's "Expansion Pack" subscribers on October 25, 2021.
+It was released on the Wii's Virtual Console on June 11, 2007, the Xbox 360's Xbox Live Arcade on September 12, 2007, Steam on January 26, 2011, the PlayStation 3's PlayStation Network on April 19, 2011, and for Nintendo Switch Online's "Nintendo Classics" library on October 25, 2021.
 The Wii and Xbox 360 versions allow users to play Knuckles in Sonic 2 if they also own Sonic & Knuckles.
-An emulated version for iOS was released in April 2010, but was replaced by the remake in 2013; those who purchased the original version were offered the remake free.
-The Xbox Live Arcade, PlayStation Network, and Steam versions were delisted in 2022 ahead of the release of Sonic Origins, a move that received criticism on video game preservation and consumer protection grounds.
+An emulated version for iOS was released in April 2010, but was replaced by the remake in 2013; those who purchased the original version were offered the remake for free.
+The Xbox Live Arcade, PlayStation Network, and Steam versions were delisted in 2022 ahead of the release of Sonic Origins, which received criticism on video game preservation and consumer protection grounds.